stolksdorf/JsonGen/README.md

 `rand(n1,n2,n3,...)` - Given a list of any type of items it will return one of them at random.

 `repeat(NumOfTimes), repeat(min, max)` - The repeat command is used as the first element of an array.
 It will then take the second element of the array and populate the array with that many copies of it.
 If only one parameter is passed to `repeat` is will repeat the object exactly that many times.
-If a range is given, Jsongen will chose a random number between those ranges.
+If a range is given, JsonGen will chose a random number between those ranges.

 `guid()`     - Returns a [Globally Unique Identifier](http://en.wikipedia.org/wiki/Globally_unique_identifier)